deltachat/deltachat-core-rust/python/doc/plugins.rst

 The Delta Chat Python bindings use `pluggy <https://pluggy.readthedocs.io>`_ for managing global and per-account plugin registration, and performing hook calls.
+There are two kinds of plugins:

+- Global plugins that are active for all accounts; they can implement hooks at account-creation and account-shutdown time.

+- Account plugins that are only active during the lifetime of a single Account instance.

 Registering a plugin
 --------------------

-.. autoclass:: deltachat.register_global_plugin
+.. autofunction:: deltachat.register_global_plugin

-.. autoclass:: deltachat.account.Account.add_account_plugin
+.. automethod:: deltachat.account.Account.add_account_plugin

 Per-Account Hook specifications